nilsteampassnet/teampass_doc/docs/manage/manage-groups.md

 * `Green` cell indicates that the Group has access to the Folder
 * `Blue` cell indicates that the Group has access to the Folder but with specific restrictions

-Small icons permit to indicate the restrictions in place for a Group on a Folder.
+Small icons indicate the restrictions in place for a Group on a Folder.

 ![Screenshot](../img/mng-grp-8.png)